pydanny/pydanny-event-notes/leanstartup2012/index.rst

 If they can figure out the right people into your funnel to being a user, they become better than you about marketing your product.

-* build/measure/learn for everything... or else
+* **build/measure/learn **for everything... or else

-    * If you don't build it you don't know if it can be done
+    * Build: If you don't build it you don't know if it can be done
-    * Measure how it's used, by people or whatever
+    * Measure: Find out how it's used, by people or whatever
-    * Learn from what you observe.
+    * **Learn** from what you observe.

 * Telling your team to **BE** lean is like a crash diet